-Missouri on Mic is seeking any Missourians who are interested in the opportunity to record brief stories, anecdotes, and responses to provided prompts surrounding their experiences as Missouri citizens.
-KBIA News will produce and air stories from Missourians in a similar way as National Public Radio’s Story Corp series.
-Stories will be archived at the State Historical Society of Missouri and will be played before films at Ragtag Cinema in Columbia this fall.
-If you’re unable to attend the events scheduled for Missouri on Mic, you can still have your story recorded remotely for the project by contacting KBIA at firstname.lastname@example.org.
+Missouri on Mic is seeking any Missourians, longtime or recent residents, who can offer brief stories, anecdotes, and responses to provided prompts surrounding their experiences as Missouri citizens.
+Persons who are unable to attend the events scheduled for Missouri on Mic, can still have their story recorded remotely for the project by contacting KBIA at firstname.lastname@example.org.

 The Missouri Bicentennial Time Capsule is seeking submissions from clubs, schools, community groups, businesses and government agencies to commemorate Missouri’s bicentennial this year.
 The deadline to submit to the time capsule is Aug.
 10, Missouri Statehood Day.
 All Missouri-based profit and nonprofit organizations are eligible to participate.
 The time capsule is sponsored by the State Historical Society of Missouri and the Saint Louis Ambassadors with a goal to collect items that document Missouri’s past, present and future.
 The two organizations are asking for public participation in this project.